Glow-Green/GlowGreen/README.md

  ```

 ## Future Scope 🎯
 We are planning to develop an android app using [Flutter](https://flutter.dev).
 We are also thinking to integrate our application on Live-inference Engine onto IoT devices such as drones, [Raspberry pi](https://www.raspberrypi.org/) etc for large forests where manual labour is a difficult task.
-We are also planning to extend our application to serve to larger audience from remote areas where good network is not available.
+We are also planning to extend our application to serve to larger audience from remote areas where good network is not available by creating a low bandwidth consuming model.

 ## Tech Stack Used 👩‍💻